microsoft/devhome/tools/SetupFlow/DevHome.SetupFlow.UnitTest/TestingScenarios/SetupEnvironment.md

 #### Make sure Hyper-V extension is enabled and verify the following
 1. Users can navigate to Machine configuration > Setup an environment and select only one environment.
-1. In the environments tool page, once creation is complete the UI should stop the progress bar and the environment card should be updated with the latest state of the environment.
-(For Hyper-V the state should be off)
-1. If not already done so, navigate to [Managing Environments](tools/Environments/DevHome.Environments/TestingScenarios/ManageEnvironments.md) to perform the managing environment steps.
 1. Users can sort environments by ascending and descending order by name
 1. Users can filter environments by providers.
     1. Clicking a provider in the providers combo box only shows environments for that specific provider